graalvm/workshops/native-image/reflection/index.md

 By now, I think we probably have an idea why: the "closed world" assumption.

 From its static analysis, the `native-image` tool was unable to determine that class `StringReverser` was ever used and therefore did not include it in the executable it built.
-Note: By omitting uneccessary classes from the executable file, the tool reduces the size of the executable file that is built.
+Note: By omitting uneccessary classes, the tool reduces the size of the resulting file.
-As you have just seen, this can cause issues when used with reflection, but luckily there is a way to deal with this.
+However, as you have just seen, this can cause issues when used with reflection.
+The next section describes how to avoid these issues.

 ## TODO **STEP 3**: Introducing Native Image Configuration

 You use configuration files to inform the `native-image` tool about the use of reflection in an application.
 The files are written in `JSON` and are passed to the `native-image` tool through the use of a command-line option.
-Here is an example of how you do this for your project, if you had created the configuration files, which you haven't done yet:
+Here is an example of how you can do this for your project (if you had created the configuration files):

 ```bash
 # Don't run this yet - as you haven't created the config files yet!
 native-image --no-fallback -H:ReflectionConfigurationFiles=config-files/reflect-config.json ReflectionExample
 ```

-You can pass other types of configuration information the `native-image` build tool.
+You can pass other types of configuration information to the `native-image` build tool.
 It currently supports the following types of configuration:

 * _Reflection_